camwestwood/xapi/recipes/attendance.md

 	</td>
 	<td>

 	The <b>uddModInstanceID</b> extension records the module instance with which the learning activity is associated.
-See the <a href="vocabulary.md#31-activity-types">vocabulary page</a> for more details.</td>
+See the <a href="vocabulary.md#31-activity-types">vocabulary page</a> for more details.
 	The <b>recipeVersion</b> extension is recommended, and identifies the recipe (and its version) which was followed to create the xAPI statement. <br/>
 	The <b>courseArea</b> identifies Umbrella course/parent area by its home page URI.
 More information can be found on the <a href="vocabulary.md#umbrella-course-area">vocabularies page</a>.
 	The <b>starttime</b> and <b>endtime<br/> uses datetimes for planned start and end of event.